nuuuwan/lk_parliament_docs/tests/data/en.md

     2. Each budgetary entity which intends to implement a new public investment project, including a public private partnership project by fifteenth day of May in any year shall submit the project proposal including prescribed details to the Department responsible for the subject of national planning.

     3. The Department responsible for the subject of national planning shall –
-        - ( a ) review project proposals including prefeasibility and feasibility study reports submitted by budgetary entities in accordance with the appraisal methodologies as may be prescribed;
+        a. review project proposals including prefeasibility and feasibility study reports submitted by budgetary entities in accordance with the appraisal methodologies as may be prescribed;

-        - ( b ) accept or reject the project proposals to be included in public investment programme based on its appraisal of project proposals and subject to its consistency with national development plan of Sri Lanka and the fiscal strategy statement including the medium-term fiscal framework.
+        b. accept or reject the project proposals to be included in public investment programme based on its appraisal of project proposals and subject to its consistency with national development plan of Sri Lanka and the fiscal strategy statement including the medium-term fiscal framework.

 42. **Project selection and budgeting** -
     1. Each budgetary entity may propose to the Minister of Finance public investment project, including a public- private partnership project for inclusion in the annual budget, if such proposed projects are included in the public investment programme referred to in section 41.